Just $25 per year!

 The Regular Meeting will be held on the second Wednesday of each month at 10:00 A.M. to discuss and vote on the business brought up by the Directors or Members.

 Special Meetings of the Directors may be called by the President or by two (2) of the Directors or by twenty (20) Members.
-The place, time, and purpose of the Special Meeting must be stated in the notice and Agenda.
+The time, place, and purpose of the Special Meeting must be stated in the notice and Agenda.
 The notice and Agenda shall be hand-delivered or e-mailed to all Directors and posted at the principal office of the Organization no less than forty-eight (48) hours prior to the Special Meeting.
 Only the business set forth in the notice and Agenda may be conducted at a Special Meeting.

 All meetings of Directors shall be open to the Members and the general public, except for purposes of discussing individual personnel matters, the acquisition of real property, or pending or threatened investigations or litigation.

-A majority of the Board of Directors shall constitute a Quorum.
+A majority of the Board of Directors shall constitute a quorum.

 Any vacancy occurring in the Board of Directors shall be filled on an interim basis by nomination by the City Council and confirmed by the affirmative vote of a majority of the remaining Directors at the next Regular Meeting.
 A Director selected to fill a vacancy shall serve until the completion of the election at the next Annual Meeting of the Membership.